You just launched your website, now what?

 If you’re a start-up or small business owner and you have a relatively small number of pages on your site, this could be as simple as setting a calendar alert to check your site each month.

-If your site is more complex or you’re part of a larger organisation, then a spreadsheet with all the pages on it, a month in which each of those pages should be checked and who the best person would be to verify that content, will ensure you have a manageable plan for continuous monitoring and improvement.
+If your site is more complex or you’re part of a larger organisation, then a spreadsheet with all the pages (or sections) on it, a month in which each of those pages should be checked and who the best person would be to verify that content, will ensure you have a manageable plan for continuous monitoring and improvement.
+This is your Content Matrix.
+Make it someones responsibility so it doesn’t get forgotten about.

 Marketing & Strategy

 We already talked about marketing a little as part of your launch strategy, and much of that applies here too.
-You’ll need a plan to continuously drive the right kind of people (traffic) to your site and should allocate a monthly budget to support this.
+You’ll need a plan to continuously drive the right kind of people (traffic) to your site and may wish to allocate a monthly budget to support this.

-Regular user testing will ensure any major issues are picked up and corrected.
+Regular user testing will ensure any major issues are picked up and fixed-up early.
 Best of all, you can carry out user testing yourself, for free with just 4 hours each month.

 How to carry out user testing yourself for free.